developernajib/eduraise/README.md

-# EduRaise - An Crowd Funding Platform
+# EduRaise - A Web3 Based Educational Crowdfunding Platform

 ### *EduRaise: An Overview*